antonwag17/CS32-Final-Project/README.md

 This project used Claude Code.
 Specifically:

-- **UI/UX design**: Claude wrote the full Streamlit front-end (`streamlit_app.py`), including all CSS styling, the radar chart, and the session-state flow between the survey, edge-case refinement, and results screens.
+- **UI/UX design**: Claude wrote the full Streamlit front-end, including all CSS styling, the radar chart, and the session-state flow between the survey, edge-case refinement, and results screens.
 - **Code review and cleanup**: Claude audited the codebase for dead code, duplicate definitions, and unused imports, and removed them.